What is an Ethanol Fireplace? The Complete Guide To Bio Fireplaces

 Nowadays, there are many alternatives to traditional wood-burning fireplaces.
-Ethanol fireplace is one of them.
+Ethanol fireplaces is one of them.
 This article will go over everything you need to know about ethanol fireplaces: the definition of ethanol fireplaces, how they work, what fuel they use, how to install them how much they cost to operate.

 Modern types of fireplaces are more efficient, eco-friendly, easier to take care of, and more affordable.
 If you don't want to mess with wood chopping, ash cleaning, smoke, and smell you may consider one of these options: